Groesbeck, Texas: European colonization

-Limestone county was a part of the Empresario grants given out by the government of Coahuila y Tejas, with Haden Edwards given permission to settle an area including most of Limestone County in 1825, but the Mexican government legally forbade Anglo-Americans from settling into Mexican Texas after the Law of April 6, 1830.
-Settlement continued however, including in 1833 when a group of Anglos from Illinois settled Fort Parker, the earliest known European settlement in the vicinity.
+Limestone County was a part of the empresario grants given out by the government of Coahuila y Tejas, with Haden Edwards given permission to settle an area including most of Limestone County in 1825, but the Mexican government legally forbade Anglo-Americans from settling into Mexican Texas after the Law of April 6, 1830.
+Settlement continued, however, including in 1833, when a group of Anglos from Illinois settled Fort Parker, the earliest known European settlement in the vicinity.
 Numerous Mexican and Anglo settlers made land claims in the area before 1836.
-After 1836, due in part to the Fort Parker massacre and ongoing violence in between settlers and natives in Limestone county, the newly established Republic of Texas forbade new settlement until the Treaty of Tehuacana Creek in 1844.
-In the mid-1840s, two more towns were founded before on April 11, 1846, Limestone county was formed from Robertson's Colony, with Springfield being named county seat.
-As of 1860 there was a population of 3,464 whites, 1,072 slaves, and a free black woman.
-In 1861, 98% of voters in Limestone county voted to secede and join the Confederate States of America.
+After 1836, due in part to the Fort Parker massacre and ongoing violence in between settlers and natives in Limestone County, the newly established Republic of Texas forbade new settlement until the Treaty of Tehuacana Creek in 1844.
+In the mid-1840s, two more towns were founded before on April 11, 1846, Limestone County was formed from Robertson's Colony, with Springfield being named county seat.
+As of 1860, its population was 3,464 Whites, 1,072 slaves, and a free Black woman.
+In 1861, 98% of voters in Limestone County voted to secede and join the Confederate States of America.